top of page

 • One-quarter of this group does not have a High School diploma.

-• Of those who do possess a High School diploma, thirty percent will fail the entrance test required to join the US military, the Armed Forces Qualification Test.
-The AFQT covers language comprehension, knowledge of mathematics and science, as well as mechanical skills.
+• Of those possessing a High School diploma, thirty percent will fail the entrance test required to join the US military, the Armed Forces Qualification Test.
+The AFQT covers language comprehension, knowledge of mathematics and science, and mechanical skills.

 • Another one in ten young people cannot serve because of past convictions for felonies or serious misdemeanors—i.e., the primary culprit for both is literacy.